Lee scores 2 to lead Islanders to 5-1 win over Avalanche

+NEW YORK (AP) -- Just a month ago, the New York Islanders were mired in last place in the Eastern Conference.
+Their best stretch of the season now has them just a point out of a playoff spot.

-NEW YORK (AP) -- Anders Lee scored two of New York's three third-period goals to lead the Islanders to a 5-1 victory over the league-worst Colorado Avalanche on Sunday night.
+Anders Lee scored two of New York's three third-period goals to lead the Islanders to a 5-1 victory over the league-worst Colorado Avalanche on Sunday night.

+New York won for the third time in four games and improved to 10-3-2 in the last 15 to pull one point behind Toronto and Philadelphia for the second wild-card spot in Eastern Conference.
+The Islanders visit the Maple Leafs on Tuesday night.

+''We've had to come out of a hole and we're not really quite out of there,'' Islanders captain John Tavares said. ''We're still battling hard and we've still got a lot of work ahead of us. ...
+Guys are finding their rhythm and their roles and we're feeding off one another.''

-Nick Leddy had a goal and two assists, Ryan Strome and Jason Chimera also scored and captain John Tavares and Johnny Boychuk added two assists each.
+Nick Leddy had a goal and two assists, Ryan Strome and Jason Chimera also scored and Tavares and Johnny Boychuk added two assists each.
 Jean-Francois Berube stopped 25 shots in his fifth start of the season as New York improved to 7-0-2 in its last nine at home.

-The Islanders won for the third time in four games and improved to 10-3-2 in their last 15 to pull one point behind Toronto and Philadelphia for the second wild-card spot in Eastern Conference.
+''I was sharp, I didn't give too many sloppy rebounds,'' Berube said. ''Guys were talking a lot on the ice and that helps a lot to find the puck.''

-Joe Mitchell scored for Colorado and Calvin Pickard finished with 28 saves.
+Joe Colborne scored for Colorado and Calvin Pickard finished with 28 saves.

-Lee put the Islanders ahead 3-1 at 1:21 of the third.
-Boychuk sent a centering pass from the right side beyond the goal line to Tavares at the left side.
-Tavares then passed it across to Lee, who put it in from the right side.

-Berube made a nice stop on a slap shot by Francois Beauchemin less than two minutes later to keep it 3-1.
+Colorado coach Jared Bednar pointed to his team taking eight penalties and giving up five power-play chances - including a two-man advantage in the second period - as a big reason for his team's loss.
+The Islanders scored twice on those chances.

+''It's just too many,'' Bednar said. ''That's where they gained their traction and their momentum, on their power plays - especially the 5-on-3.''

 Lee made it a three-goal game when he scored from the left side on a power play for his 21st with just over 8 1/2 minutes to go.